Wiki · Concept · Last reviewed June 25, 2026

 RFC 9700 says the resource owner password credentials grant must not be used, because it exposes the resource owner's credentials to the client and trains users to enter credentials outside the authorization server.
 It also recommends client authentication where feasible and recommends asymmetric client authentication such as mutual TLS or signed JWTs.

 For governance, the useful artifact is a control matrix.
-Each OAuth connector should record whether it uses exact redirect matching, PKCE, issuer mix-up defense, sender-constrained access tokens, audience restriction, refresh-token rotation or sender constraint, asymmetric client authentication, and authorization server metadata.
+Each OAuth connector should record whether it uses exact redirect matching, PKCE, issuer mix-up defense, sender-constrained access tokens, audience restriction, refresh-token rotation or sender constraint, asymmetric client authentication, authorization-server metadata, protected-resource metadata, token revocation, and resource-server audience validation.

 Defense Pattern